radyalz/HerrisHawkOptimization/README.md

 # HerrisHawkOptimization
-This repository contains resources from my 2024 PhD on Harris Hawk Optimization, including the article, code implementation, and a bilingual review presentation.
-I hope it helps others interested in the topic.
+This repository serves as a review resource for my PhD research conducted in 2024, which focused on Harris Hawk Optimization.
+Inside, you'll find links to the published article, my implementation of the algorithm, and a bilingual PowerPoint presentation created for the review.

+I hope this resource proves helpful to anyone interested in the topic.
 Feedback and discussions are welcome, as this is an open repository.